dcaribou/transfermarkt-datasets/README.md

 $ python 2_prepare.py [--raw-files-location data/raw]
 ```
 For reference on the types of assets produced by this script checkout published datasets linked above.

-> :information_source: The preparation step uses `raw` data as input, hence raw files need to be available locally in order to run this step.
+The preparation step uses `raw` data as input, hence raw files need to be available locally in order to run this step.
 You may pull raw assets by running `dvc pull` as mentioned earlier or by acquiring new and updated raw assets via `1_acquire.py`

 ### [infra](infra)
 Define all the necessary infrastructure for the project in the cloud with Terraform.